 Hopefully, this situation will turn around in the future.
 The US Food & Drug Administration is currently working with Bayer to improve physician training materials.

 Essure & Insurance: A Basic Guide To A Complex Problem

-In an earlier article, we wrote about how difficult removing Essure implants can be, along with the serious lack of surgeons experienced in removal procedures and the considerable disagreements in the medical community about how best to take the implants out.
 It’s an unfortunate fact that, since Essure was designed to be a permanent contraceptive option, medical researchers have thus far neglected to study reversing the implant’s effects with any rigor.

 (Most) Insurers Are Required To Cover Essure Placement

 Since 2012, all insurance plans (both private and those purchased through an Obamacare marketplace) are required to cover the full roster of birth control options approved by the Food & Drug Administration.
 That mandate includes the placement of Essure, a permanent birth control implant that secured the FDA’s pre-market approval in 2002.
 While some old insurance policies were “grandfathered” in without the contraceptive mandate, most insurance plans today must cover Essure implant placement and follow-up care without asking patients to contribute co-payments.